TheLastMagic/Moving-Dot/README.md

 You can move the dot by pressing W, A, S, D.

-This game gonna be later turned into snake game.

 There is secret combination of numbers that select special colors.